Random field theory-based p-values: A review of the SPM implementation: Background

 \subsubsection{Expectation, covariance, and variance functions}

 Like random variables, random fields have certain analytical features that express their expected (or ``average'') behaviour over many realizations.
 These features, which generalize the concepts of a random variable's expectation and variance, are known as \textit{expectation}, \textit{covariance}, and \textit{variance functions}.
-We use the following definitions for these entities \citep{Abrahamsen1997}:
+We use the following definitions \citep[cf.][]{Abrahamsen1997}:

 \begin{definition}[Expectation, covariance, and variance functions] For a real-valued random field $X(x), x \in S$, the expectation function is defined as

 the covariance function is defined as and the variance function is defined as